drawable/fluss/README.md

 fluss is an opinionated application framework for the frontend and the backend.
 It is an interpretation of the [flux architecture](http://facebook.github.io/flux/) that establishes a unidirectional flow of data through the application.

-fluss is written in Typescript but it can be used in JavaScript perfectly.
+fluss is written in Typescript but it can be used in JavaScript as well.
 It can be used on the frontend and on the backend.
 Views created with [React](http://facebook.github.io/react/) are the target but fluss has no dependencies whatsoever to React.
 Using other view technologies is possible.